A truly easy recipe for very tasty Korean beef. There’s no need to marinate the beef! Simply stir fry, add the yummy sauce and serve.

 You can keep leftover Korean beef in the fridge, in a sealed container, for 3-4 days.
 Reheat the leftovers gently, covered, in the microwave on 50% power.

 - 2 tablespoons honey*

 - 2 lb. beef sirloin, cut into strips

 - 1/4 cup green onions, green parts only, thinly sliced

 - 1 tablespoon sesame oil

-- In a small bowl, whisk together the honey, soy sauce, konjac flour (or cornstarch) and red pepper flakes.
+- In a small bowl, whisk together the soy sauce, honey, cornstarch and red pepper flakes.
 Set aside.

-- Heat a large skillet over medium-high heat.
-Add the coconut oil and the beef.
+- Heat the oil in a large skillet over medium-high heat.
+Add the sliced beef.
 Stir-fry the beef until browned, about 3-4 minutes.
 Add the garlic and ginger and cook, stirring, 1 more minute.

 - Add the soy sauce mixture.
 Reduce heat to medium and stir-fry until beef is well coated and sauce has thickened, about 2 minutes.